 In recent fiscal years, we have generated approximately two-thirds of our software revenue from our existing customer base and approximately one-third of our software revenue from new customers.
 In addition, our total software revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software deals.
-We expect the number of software transactions over \$0.1 million to increase throughout fiscal 2009, although the size and timing of any particular software transaction is more difficult to forecast.
-Such software transactions typically represent approximately 30% to 35% of our total software revenue in any given period.
+We expect the number of software transactions over \$0.1 million to increase throughout fiscal 2010, although the size and timing of any particular software transaction is more difficult to forecast.
+Such software transactions represented approximately 40% of our total software revenue in fiscal 2009, approximately 35% of our total software revenue in fiscal 2007.

 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.
-Our services revenue was 45% of our total revenues for fiscal 2008, 44% for fiscal 2007 and 43% for fiscal 2008.
-The gross margin of our services revenue was 72.5% for fiscal 2008, 70.2% for fiscal 2007 and 71.9% for fiscal 2006.
-The increase in the gross margin of our services revenue in fiscal 2008 compared to fiscal 2007 was primarily due to a higher percentage of our services revenue being derived from customer support agreements as a result of sales to new customers and renewal agreements with our installed customer base.
+Our services revenue was 48% of our total revenues for fiscal 2009, 45% for fiscal 2008 and 44% for fiscal 2009 compared to fiscal 2009 services revenue was 75.0% for fiscal 2009, 72.5% for fiscal 2008 and 70.2% for fiscal 2007.
+The increase in the gross margin of our services revenue in fiscal 2009 compared to fiscal 2008 was primarily due to a higher percentage of our services revenue being derived from customer support agreements as a result of sales to new customers and renewal agreements with our installed customer base.
 Overall, our services revenue has lower gross margins than our software revenue.
-The gross margin of our software revenue was 97.8% for fiscal 2008, 98.0% for fiscal 2007 and 97.2% for fiscal 2006.
-An increase in the percentage of total revenues represented by services revenue would adversely affect our overall gross margins.
+The gross margin of our software revenue was 98.0% for fiscal 2009, 97.8% for fiscal 2008 and 98.0% for fiscal 2007.
+An increase in the percentage of total revenues represented by services revenue may adversely affect our overall gross margins.